Poreč: Middle Ages

 With the fall of the Western Roman Empire in 476, different rulers and powers governed.
 First, it was held by the Ostrogoths and after 539 was part of the Byzantine Empire.
 From 788 it was ruled by the Franks.
 A short independence period followed in the 12th century and later it was ruled by the Patriarchate of Aquileia.
 In 1267 Parenzo became the first Istrian city that chose to become part of the Republic of Venice, whose rule lasted for more than five centuries.
 During this period several palaces, squares and religious buildings in Venetian style were built.

-In 1354 the city was destroyed by the Genoese.
+On 16 August 1354 the city was destroyed by the Genoese under Paganino Doria, who carried off the relics of saints Eleutherius and Maurus to Genoa, where they were deposited at the church of San Matteo.
 In 1363 the town was given the City Statute.

 Modern period

 The population was decimated by plague at the end of the 16th and the beginning of the 17th century.
 After the fall of the Venetian Republic, Parenzo came under the sovereignty of the Habsburg monarchy.

 Between 1805 and 1814, Parenzo was part of the Napoleonic Kingdom of Italy and then of the Illyrian Provinces, nominally part of the First French Empire.
 After this period it was again annexed by the Habsburgs, with the Monarchy reorganized into the Austrian Empire.
 In 1844 a steamship connection was established between Parenzo and Trieste.

 In 1861, under Austrian Littoral Parenzo became the seat of the regional Parliament, with schools, administrative and judiciary offices, and other services.
 During this time, it slowly became a shipbuilding center.
 It also became a popular tourist resort for the Austro-Hungarian aristocracy.
 Between 1902 and 1935 the Parenzana (from the name 'Parenzaner Bahn'), a narrow-gauge railway line connected the town to Trieste.

 After 1918, it became part of the Kingdom of Italy.
 In 1944, the city was bombed by the Allies 34 times, damaging 75% of the city.